wp-plugins/adaptive-images/readme.txt

  = Caution =

- The plugin *needs* to add a little bot of code to your htaccess file in order to function properly.
+ The plugin *needs* to add a little bit of code to your htaccess file in order to function properly.
 It removes this code once disabled.
 If you are not cool with that, then you should not install it!

  = WURFL Image Tailor =